celenityy/Phoenix/README.md

 ___

-## 🤔Using Hardened or a Specialized Config
+## 🤔Using Extended or a Specialized Config Manually

-With a manual installation of Phoenix, if you would like to use Phoenix's [Hardened](#hardened) extension, or one of our [specialized configs](#specialized-configs), you'll need to follow these steps.
+With a manual installation of Phoenix, if you would like to use Phoenix's [Extended](#extended) config, or one of our [specialized configs](#specialized-configs), you'll need to follow these steps.

 **1:** Download the `.cfg` file of your choice from [here](https://codeberg.org/celenity/Phoenix/src/branch/pages/configs).
 For this example, we'll use `youtube.cfg`. **Simply replace mentions of `youtube.cfg` below with the configuration you would like to use.**